 eLearning modules allows users to learn where and when they wish to, providing a permanent resource for refresher training and for training new staff.
 It can be a great approach for giving users access to training at a time and place which suits them – if designed in the right way.

-We are experts in creating high quality eLearning for system applications.
-Optimum’s skilled instructional designers are highly experienced in creating interactive eLearning which effectively teaches users how to adopt a system and new business processes.
-Our eLearning can be deployed via your internal intranet, an in-house Learning Management System (LMS) or it can be hosted on an Optimum managed learning portal.
+We are experts in creating high quality eLearning for all system applications.
+Optimum’s skilled instructional designers are highly experienced in creating interactive eLearning which effectively teaches users how to adopt a new system and business process.
+Our eLearning can be deployed via your internal intranet, an in-house Learning Management System (LMS) or it can be hosted on an Optimum-managed learning portal.

 Video tutorials are passive tutorials with no user interaction and allow the demonstration of a process being completed on screen with an audio commentary attached.
 Optimum can create engaging video tutorials using tools such as Camtasia or WebEx.